ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 # Disclaimer:
 This repository is only meant for research purposes & is **never** meant to be used in any form of financial trading.
-If you suffer losses from using this repository, the author will **NOT** be held responsible in any way.
+Past performance is no guarantee of future results.
+If you suffer losses from using this repository, you are the sole person responsible for the losses.
+The author will **NOT** be held responsible in any way.